CANADIAN LOGISTICS COMPANIES

 Ongoing operations

 Invoices go out in the correct currency with complete documentation attached.
 Carrier invoices are verified against rate confirmations before payment.
-AR follow-up runs on a set cadence, tracked by currency and payor country.
+Accounts receivable (AR) follow-up runs on a set cadence, tracked by currency and by province or state.

 4